 - HOME is string valued and is initialized to the user's home directory as taken from the environment variable HOME.
-If not found in the environment, its value is set to the current directory. - HOSTNAME is a built-in variable containing the platform host name as returned by the gethostname() system call. - is listening if running in server mode.
-Otherwise, the value is zero. - MCAS is the number of 1D MCA-type devices being used as determined from reading the config file. - MOTORS is the number of motors being used as determined from reading the config file. - outfiles[][] is a two-dimensional associative array that holds information about all open output files.
+If not found in the environment, its value is set to the current directory. - HOSTNAME is a built-in variable containing the platform host name as returned by the gethostname() system call. - IS_SERVER is a built-in variable that contains the TCP port number on which SPEC is listening if running in server mode.
+Otherwise, the value is zero. - ${\text{MCAS}}$ is the number of 1D MCA-type devices being used as determined from reading the config file. - MOTORS is the number of motors being used as determined from reading the config file. - OUTFILES[][] is a two-dimensional associative array that holds information about all open output files.
 The first index is the name by which the file was opened using open(), on(), fprintf() or the -l outputfile start-up option.
 Currently, only two options are available for the second index: "name" and "path".
 The "name" element repeats the name used for the first index.
 The "path" element is the full path name of the file.
 Additional elements may be added in the future.
 For example: